au-research/ANDS-Harvester/README.md

 * CKAN - json metadata over HTTP
     * The CKAN harvester attempts to get a list of Identifiers and retrieve the json data for each record.
     * Conversts the entire set as one XML document (json serialised as XML)
+* CKAN QUERY - json metadata over HTTP
+    * The CKAN QUERY sends a query string to the CKAN server and retrieves all content using the start and rows params Converts the json response to serialised XML
 * OAI-PMH - xml
     * Retrieves all records in the metadataFormat requested by the datasource owner using the ListRecords endpoint
 * CSW (Catalogue Services for the Web) - xml